 - Sit down whenever possible while doing household tasks.

-Encourage your loved one to sit down when bathing, getting dressed, brushing his or her teeth, shaving, or putting on makeup.
+Encourage the person to sit down when bathing, getting dressed, brushing their teeth, shaving, or putting on makeup.

 Helping your loved one get enough to eat and not lose weight

 COPD, heart failure, and other long-term (chronic) conditions can make it hard to eat enough and stay at a healthy weight.
-Losing weight means losing muscle mass.
-This includes the muscles that help with breathing.
-It can make it harder for your loved one to breathe.
+Losing weight can mean losing muscle mass.
+This can make it hard for someone to be active, to care for themself, or even to breathe.

-Here are some ways to help your loved one stay at a healthy weight.
+Here are some ways to help someone stay at a healthy weight.

-Your loved one may have a low appetite or need some encouragement to eat regularly.
-To help encourage your loved one to eat:
+They may have a low appetite or need some encouragement to eat regularly.
+To help encourage them to eat:

-- Encourage your loved one to eat whenever they are hungry.
+- Encourage them to eat whenever they are hungry.
 Some people may find that they are able to eat a bigger meal in the morning.
 Other people may be hungrier later in the afternoon or evening.